-The first applicant undertaking to file a complete application for leniency before the opening of a preliminary investigation (or after the preliminary investigation up until the "investigation report") is officially served, may benefit from total immunity, provided that the Competition Authority has no evidence on the cartel infringement.
-Employees/managers of the first applicant will also be totally immune.
-However, for there to be total immunity, the applicant must not be the "ring-leader".
-If that is the case (that is, the applicant has forced the other cartelists to participate in the cartel), there will be a reduction of fine between 33% and 50% for the undertaking and between 33% and 100% for the employees/managers.
+The first applicant undertaking to file a complete application for leniency before the opening of a preliminary investigation may benefit from full immunity.
+If the leniency application is made after the initiation of the preliminary investigation up until the "investigation report" is officially served, the applicant can only benefit from full immunity provided the Competition Authority has no evidence on the cartel infringement at the time when the application is made.
+Employees/managers of the first applicant will also be fully immune.
+However, for there to be full immunity, the applicant must not be the "ring-leader".
+If that is the case (for example, where the applicant has forced the other cartelists to participate in the cartel), there will be a reduction of fine between 33% and 50% for the undertaking and between 33% and 100% for the employees/managers.